barrettotte/elastic-markov/README.md

-# elastic-markov
+# elk-markov

-ElasticSearch project to ingest text generated from Markov chains.
+ELK stack project to ingest text generated from Markov chains.

 I made this to learn some of the ELK stack and mess around with Markov chains a little.